scriptoshi/livewire-google-onetap/README.md

 ## Usage

-To use the component, make sure you have Alpine.js installed and properly set up in your Laravel application.
+To use the component, make sure you have livewire installed and properly set up in your Laravel application.
+Livewire includes Alpine by default.

 Then, in your login or registration page, add the component: